 As a contingency, you should always have a rollback plan if a patch goes wrong.
 Configuration management tools and reliable backup solutions can reduce the impact of a patch-related failure.

-Why should MSPs automate patch management?
+Why should MSPs use automated patch management solutions?

-Automating patch management supercharges an MSP’s ability to address security issues across clients, saves time, and reduces the risk of manual errors.
+Automated patch management solutions can help MSPs by downloading patches automatically from vendors and gathering detailed information about system updates and vulnerabilities.
 Simply put, it’s one of the primary areas MSPs can and should leverage automation to help scale their business.

 Enhance security